 Restrictions in Australia vary per state or territory.
 Meanwhile, in the US, restrictions have changed over time in each state; some tightened while others eased up.
 The UK also imposed a national lockdown again until 2nd December with restrictions likely to continue as the UK introduces a new tier system.
 More than the impact on operations, such changes also affect employees’ mental health.
 Employers need to ensure that staff can cope with being back at work when these lockdowns and restrictions are lifted.

 With working dynamics disrupted, Australian employees need to have some space to recharge and cope.

 Managers can stay on top of staff time off through a leave management solution.
 With this in place, approving leave requests and optimising employee schedules based on who is available becomes easier and more efficient.

 Adjust working patterns to reduce overworking and minimise contact

 Rotate teams in groups to prevent overworking and mitigate infection risks.
 Tanda allows managers to create segmented teams to work on rotational schedules.

 It’s vital to make everyone feel that they’re part of a team.
 Transparency is vital to effective workforce management, especially during this time.

 Keep your staff informed and ensure that communication lines are always open for them.
-Tanda chat allows for instant communication between teams or individuals.
+Tanda chat allows for instant communication between teams or individuals, even when they are located across Australia.
 It can be used to share essential information, celebrate wins and milestones, and allow everyone to stay connected.